Environmental Science and Management; Environmental Policy Analysis and Planning

 Tell us about your internship.
 What kind of work did you do?
 What did you find rewarding?

-Smart Electric Power Alliance (SEPA) is an educational non-profit that provides education, research and collaboration to help their members deploy and integrate solar, storage, demand response and other distributed energy resources into the grid, while meeting societal demand for efficient and reliable electric power.
-When I first came across SEPA, I expressed my interest in their research surrounding Demand Response (DR), which include programs that encourage customers to conserve energy during high-demand times on designated days.
+Smart Electric Power Alliance (SEPA) is an educational non-profit that provides education, research, and collaboration to help its members deploy and integrate solar, storage, demand response, and other distributed energy resources into the grid while meeting societal demand for efficient and reliable electric power.
+When I first came across SEPA, I expressed my interest in their research surrounding Demand Response (DR), which includes programs that encourage customers to conserve energy during high-demand times on designated days.
 As a Research Intern with SEPA’s Demand Response team, I was heavily involved with content writing and research for SEPA’s Annual Utility Demand Response Snapshot.
 This report gives a thorough look into utility and wholesale demand response data and insights, market analysis for demand response programs and design, and coverage of diverse demand response applications and innovative projects to reduce peak energy utility demand.
 During my internship, I was tasked with conducting informational interview phone calls with electric utilities and smart energy vendors to glean insight on emerging technology and the latest demand response pilot programs.
 This intel was used to forecast market demand for smart in-home technology, including thermostats, water heaters, and behavioral programs.
 A few months after I returned back to California, the Snapshot was published with my name listed as a contributor.